Morning Habits That Set You Up for a Great Day

 Before diving into emails or scrolling through social media, take a few quiet minutes for yourself.
 Morning mindfulness can reduce stress, boost focus, and increase emotional resilience throughout the day.

-• Meditation: Use an app like Insight Timer or Headspace for a 5-minute guided session.
+• Meditation: Use a dedicated app for a 5-minute guided session.

 • Gratitude journaling: Write down 3 things you're grateful for.